FSD1361 Parental Attitudes towards Information Technology in Schools 1997

 - Tyni, Päivi

-attitudes, education, home computers, information and communications technology, parents, primary schools, teaching methods, values
+attitudes, computers, education, information and communications technology, parents, primary schools, teaching methods, values

 The survey charted parental attitudes towards the use of information technology in primary school teaching in Tampere (Finland).
 It also studied parents' own use of computers at home, work and in studies.